liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. our society seems to be further away from the rule of law
 1. the actively closed side; the passively closed side
 1. sequence; sequential; subsequent; contiguous; consecutive
-1. How does the apply operator attach to the tree?
 1. sensual
 1. Microsoft subsidiary
 1. have you signed a non-compete or non-disclosure agreement